2 Chronicles 19:3

 However, some good is found in you, for you have removed the Asherah poles from the land and have set your heart on seeking God."

-Some good is found in you
+However, some good is found in you,

-For you have removed the Asherah poles from the land
+for you have removed the Asherah poles from the land

 Persons / Places / Events